|

 tools and techniques used.

-Trolling is essentially running the boat under power at relatively
+Trolling is running the boat under power at relatively

 slow speeds while dragging some type of lure through the water